OpenNebula/docs/source/integration/infrastructure_integration/devel-vmm.rst

 -  **kvm**: libvirt format used to create kvm VMs
 -  **xml**: xml representation of the VM

-If the target hypervisor is not xen nor libvirt/kvm the best format to use is xml as it holds more information than the two others.
+If the target hypervisor is not libvirt/kvm the best format to use is xml as it holds more information than the two others.
 It has all the template information encoded as xml.
 This is an example:

 .. code::